Table of Contents (Quickly Jump To Information)

 Most places in the US are under snow – it’s a fact.
 And it’s something that makes me miserable, especially since it forces me to take a few extra steps before I can head out to the feed store.

 Like having to rid my windshield of all that ice that’s cramping my style.

 Well, you’re going to love my homemade car de-icer spray.
-And with just two ingredients, you’ll love how simple homemade de icer for cars is to make.
+And with just two ingredients, you’ll love how simple it is to make a homemade deicer for cars.